Rogue - Rooftop Jumper

 A homebrew rogue subclass by DragonZaid.

 You focus your training on speed, agility, and taking advantage of the heights made available to you by gracefully climbing and traversing buildings, trees, and natural terrain.
-Thieves, trouble-makers, adventurers and thrill-seekers from both bustling cities and quiet villages comprise the archetypal Rooftop Jumper, and make for some of the most quick-footed rogues.
+Thieves, trouble-makers, adventurers, and thrill-seekers from both bustling cities and quiet villages comprise the archetypal Rooftop Jumper, and make for some of the most nimble-footed rogues.

 Extra Run Energy

-The bonus to your walking speed increases to 10 feet when you reach 9th level, 15 feet when you reach 13th level, and 20 feet when you reach 17th level.
+The bonus to your walking speed increases to 15 feet when you reach 13th level and 20 feet when you reach 17th level.

 Rooftop Thief